 Questions or problems will inevitably arise, and we look to the company for assistance when they do.
 This is often an afterthought when you are comparing plans, features and pricing, but it can quickly make or break your experience when the time comes.

 GoDaddy and Shopify both provide a variety of support channels, but GoDaddy puts immense focus on their phone above all else.
-That isn’t to say GoDaddy is necessarily limited to phone, they do have several options available, but their number is plastered on every page and encourages you to call.
+Unlike A2 hosting and Siteground, their major emphasis is plugging in unnecessary products which the users don’t require.
+However, that’s quite common these days.
+GoDaddy is necessarily limited to phone, they do have several options available, but their number is plastered on every page and encourages you to call.
 In contrast, Shopify offers support via phone, live chat, e-mail, Twitter and the list goes on.
 There is no favoritism towards a specific channel, rather letting the customer choose what works best.

 Our biggest gripe with GoDaddy though is that they take every opportunity to upsell, customer support is no exception.
 The reason they prefer phone is that their agents have been trained to market additional services to you.
 Having a question about the control panel?
 They will be happy to help after several unrelated products have been suggested.
-This comes as no surprise though as their website is more of the same.
+This comes as no surprise as you can see even the likes of Bluehost and Inmotion trying to add these additional inserts.
 Even domain registrations try to upsell hosting, e-mail, privacy services and quite a bit more.

 When we have questions or issues, our first thought is usually to ask our hosting company for help.
 GoDaddy is notorious for using this opportunity to their advantage, trying to upsell distressed customers on products or services.
 This is a pretty tacky business practice by all accounts and one that has caused a lot of backlash from their clients.